 Search committee chairs are assessing the status of each recruitment and deciding on a case-by-case basis whether a search needs to move forward.
 Search committee members will be informed by their chairs once a decision has been made.

-Yes, Human Resources, Professional Development & Learning, and the Office of Staff & Student Diversity are all available via phone, email, and Zoom.
+Yes, Human Resources, Professional Development & Learning, and the Office of Title IX, Diversity, and Inclusion are all available via phone, email, and Zoom.